amritsharma/writing-challenge/Jan26-AppleTesla.md

-# How To Build A Twitter Bot with A Postman Collection In 20 Minutes
+# How To Build A Twitter Bot with Postman (In Under 20 Minutes)

 This is a story about how I built a twitter bot, @AppleTesla, in 20 minutes.
 Frankly, it doesn't do much.
 Everyday it keeps an eye out for me to see whether Apple has acquired Tesla yet or not.
 That's it.